CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 ## Not equal to

-How about everything *except* the Lemon cupcake.
+How about everything *except* the Lemon cupcake:

 {% raw %}
 ~~~html